 Pain and Balanced Pain Management Approach

 It is universal.
 Everyone, everywhere, experiences pain at some time.
 Yet, pain may mean different things to different people.
 Pain is highly individualized.
 This means that no one experiences pain in exactly the same way.
 How we experience pain depends on our own biology, genetics, environmental and psychosocial factors.
+Even when it comes to medication, even if someone opts to use something like blue label high cbd hemp oil or someone else goes for over the counter medication, one may work better that it did for the other.
+You just never know.
+But trying various ways to manage your pain could make all the difference in dealing with daily tasks.

 Acute Versus Chronic Pain